Databases

 In conclusion, the integration of GenAI, TinyML, and embedded databases represents a significant step forward in the field of edge computing.
 By leveraging the power of AI at the edge, we can create intelligent, autonomous, and privacy-preserving applications.

 At Actian, we help organizations run faster, smarter applications on edge devices with our lightweight, embedded database – Actian Zen.
-Optimized for embedded systems and edge computing, Zen boasts small-footprint with fast read and write access, making it ideal for resource-constrained environments.
+Optimized for embedded systems and edge computing, Actian Zen boasts small-footprint with fast read and write access, making it ideal for resource-constrained environments.

 Additional Resources: